-On the other hand, gas and propane furnaces have an energy efficiency of about 78%-97%.
-In addition, appliances like furnaces, baseboard heaters, and wall heaters that operate through electrical resistance heating are about 95%–100% efficient at converting electricity into heat.
+Appliances like furnaces, baseboard heaters, and wall heaters that operate through electrical resistance heating are about 95%–100% efficient at converting electricity into heat.

-They Use Inverter Technology
+Mini Splits Use Inverter Technology

 Ductless heat pumps contain variable-speed compressors that use inverter technology.

 These compressors utilize smart technology to sample the air and analyze its temperature and other ambient conditions.

-Inverter-driven variable-speed compressors let heat pumps operate within the full range between 0 and 100%, ensuring the appliance is neither under-performing nor running excessively.
+Inverter-driven variable-speed compressors let heat pumps operate within the full range between 0 and 100%, ensuring the appliance is neither underperforming nor running excessively.

 They Prevent Energy Wastage

-On the other hand, ductless heat pumps have in-built zone control features.
-These systems have individual temperature controls to heat or cool only the spaces you want them to, which maximizes comfort and prevents electricity wastage.
+Each indoor head unit has its own individual temperature control to heat or cool only the spaces you want them to, which both maximizes comfort and prevents electricity wastage.

 Their ductless design also prevents energy wastage commonly found in ducted systems.